Steem-FOSSbot/steem-fossbot-voter/README.md

 ## Disclaimer

 We are not required to supply terms because we are not running a service.
 However obviously you are at your own liability if you use this software.
+See [the license](/LICENSE) for full legal text.

 Contributions via pull request are very welcome, as is issues logged via the GitHub issue tracker.
 You can also suggest features, such as metrics you'd like to see, UI upgrades, etc.